Important Signs That Your Partner is Toxic

 To begin with, we may think that certain things that our partner does is just down to them giving us excessive amounts of attention or care, but we should be more objective and look beyond that.

-It’s possible to be hurt both emotionally and psychologically by someone without them even realising it or doing it on purpose.
-This is one of the reasons why it’s so important to be able to identify a toxic relationship.
+It’s possible to be hurt both emotionally and psychologically by someone without them even realizing it or doing it on purpose.
+This is one of the reasons why it’s so important to be able to see whether your partner is toxic and poisoning your relationship.

 When we talk about a toxic relationship, we’re referring to a person that doesn’t let us grow, always demands explanations for everything, and stops us from seeing and spending time with our loved ones.